A Benchmark Library for Distributed Power System Analysis and Optimization: Conclusion

 \section{Conclusion}

-This work presented DPLib, a reproducible and open-source benchmark library tailored for distributed and decentralized power system studies.
-DPLib addresses the gap in standardized datasets for distributed OPF research by offering a graph-based partitioning toolkit and over 20 multi-region test cases derived from MATPOWER.
-The library is complemented by modular ADMM-based DC and AC OPF solvers, which enable scalable validation across diverse case sizes.
-Numerical results demonstrate the accuracy of the generated test cases and convergence of the solvers, making DPLib a practical foundation for future research in scalable, privacy-preserving, and resilient power system analysis.
+This work presented DPLib, a reproducible, open-source benchmark library for distributed power system studies.
+DPLib addresses the gap in standardized distributed datasets by offering a graph-based partitioning toolkit and 40 multi-region test cases ranging from 5 buses to 20758 buses, derived from MATPOWER-compatible systems. {The generated datasets provide complete regional MATPOWER-compatible cases with explicit tie-line and mapping information, and the toolkit supports both automatic and user-defined regional partitions.} The library is complemented by modular ADMM-based DC and AC OPF solvers, which validate generated regional datasets across diverse case sizes.